Rho-estimators revisited: General theory and applications: Introduction

-It is known, and we shall give an additional example below, that the MLE, which is often considered as a ``universal" estimator, does not share, in general, the properties that we require and more specifically robustness.
-An illustration of the lack of robustness of the MLE with respect to Hellinger deviations is provided in Baraud and Birg\'e~\citeyearpar{Baraud:2015kq}.
-Some other weaknesses of the MLE have been described in Le~Cam~\citeyearpar{Lecam-MLE} and Birg\'e~\citeyearpar{MR2243881}, among other authors, and various alternatives aimed at designing some sorts of universal estimators which would not suffer from the same weaknesses have been proposed in the past by Le Cam~\citeyearpar{MR0334381} and \citeyearpar{MR0395005} followed by Birg\'e~\citeyearpar{MR722129} and \citeyearpar{MR2243881}.
-The construction of $\rho$-estimators, as described in Baraud, Birg\'e and Sart~\citeyearpar{Baraud:2014qv} was in this line.
+It is known, and we shall give an additional example below, that the MLE, which is often considered as a ``universal" estimator, does not possess, in general, the properties that we require and more specifically robustness.
+An illustration of the lack of robustness of the MLE with respect to Hellinger deviations is provided in Baraud and Birg\'e~\citeyearpar{MR3565484}.
+Some other weaknesses of the MLE have been described in Le~Cam~\citeyearpar{Lecam-MLE} and Birg\'e~\citeyearpar{MR2243881}, among other authors, and various alternatives aimed at designing some sorts of ``universal" estimators (for the problem we consider here) which would not suffer from the same weaknesses have been proposed in the past by Le Cam~\citeyearpar{MR0334381} and \citeyearpar{MR0395005} followed by Birg\'e~\citeyearpar{MR722129} and \citeyearpar{MR2243881}.
+The construction of $\rho$-estimators, as described in Baraud {\em et al.}~\citeyearpar{MR3595933} was in this line.
 In that paper, we actually introduced $\rho$-estimators via a testing argument as was the case for Le Cam and Birg\'e for their methods.
-This argument remains valid for the generalized version we consider here, as we shall see in Lemma~\ref{lem-test} of Section~\ref{Hpsi}, but $\rho$-estimators can also be viewed as a generalization, and in fact a robustified version, of the MLE on discretized versions of the models.
+This argument remains valid for the generalized version we consider here --- see Lemma~\ref{lem-test} in Appendix~\ref{Hpsi2} --- but $\rho$-estimators can also be viewed as a generalization, and in fact a robustified version, of the MLE.
+We shall even show, in Section~\ref{EX}, that in favorable situations (i.i.d.\ observations and a convex separable set of densities as a model for the true density) the MLE is actually a $\rho$-estimator and therefore shares their properties.